 Talk to teachers and, if possible, to other parents in order to see whether the school is likely to meet the needs of your particular child.

 Some schools will have a waiting list.
 You will need to investigate the enrolment policy of the school in which you are interested and in general you should plan the enrolment of your child well in advance.

-If you are planning to remain abroad and to send your child to an Irish school as an overseas student, you can choose from a range of boarding schools or you can enrol your child in a day secondary school that arranges home-stay accommodation and guardianship, as appropriate.
+If you are planning to remain abroad and to send your child to an Irish school as an overseas student, you can choose from a range of fee-paying secondary schools (such as a boarding school or a day secondary school) that arrange accommodation and guardianship, as appropriate.

 If your child wishes to go to university or another third-level institution, they will need to score enough points in their Leaving Certificate exams.
 They will receive points for the 6 best grades they receive with the highest points going to an A1 in a paper at Honours level.
 Most students take 7 subjects in the Leaving Certificate.

 Education in State-funded second-level schools is free.